-Students interested in being considered for a change of program should contact UMSN- GradAdvisors@med.umich.edu.This change requires full consideration by the new program's Program Lead.
+Students interested in being considered for a change of program should contact UMSN-GradAdvisors@med.umich.edu.
+This change requires full consideration by the new program's Program Lead.
 International students must supply documentation of additional funding if a change of field will result in an extension of the expected study period.
-In the first academic year of an MSN student they are eligible to be considered to pursue the DNP degree November 1st, March 1st and August 1st.
+In the first academic year of an MSN student in a face to face program are eligible to be considered to pursue the DNP degree November 1st, March 1st and August 1st.
 All official program changes will be made by the Office of Records and Registration once a year.